twpayne/chezmoi/docs/FAQ.md

 `chezmoi merge` will open a merge tool to resolve differences between the source state, target state, and destination state.
 Copy the changes you want to keep in to the source state.

-## How do I tell chezmoi to always delete a file?

-chezmoi will delete files if their target state is empty, unless they have the `empty` attribute set.
-Therefore an empty file in the source state without the `empty` attribute will always be deleted.

-Say you want chezmoi to always delete `~/.foo`, you can use the following sequence of commands:

-    rm -f ~/.foo
-    touch ~/.foo
-    chezmoi add --empty ~/.foo
-    chezmoi chattr noempty ~/.foo

-When you next run `chezmoi apply`, `~/.foo` will be deleted.

 ## gpg encryption fails.
 What could be wrong?